Create an R Environment and Run a Job Array¶

 source activate renv

-Once you've created the R environment, also consider whether you need other modules available on the cluster (e.g., GCC, which is provided as a module and can be loaded via a module load gcc
+Once the R environment is created, consider whether you need additional cluster modules, e.g., GCC, which can be loaded with module load gcc.

 R